- Published on

 5. Poor Circulation

 Poor circulation can contribute to fluid retention in the legs, making them appear larger.
 This can be caused by factors like prolonged sitting or standing, dehydration, or underlying health conditions.
+Lymphatic drainage issues can also cause a puffy, swollen appearance in the thighs and calves that is often mistaken for fat.

 6. Stress and Sleep